RedHatGov/ocp/docs/collect-ocp.md

 # 🛠️ collect_ocp - OpenShift Tool Collection Guide

-**Your Complete Guide to Collecting OpenShift Tools for Disconnected Environments**
+**Your Complete Guide to Collecting and Installing OpenShift Tools**

-A simplified tool collection script for OpenShift disconnected installations that downloads, organizes, and prepares all required OpenShift tools for air-gapped deployments.
+A streamlined 66-line script that downloads, extracts, and installs all required OpenShift tools for both connected and disconnected environments in one simple command.

 ---